Mental Health First Aid Training and Certification

 Who Takes This Training?

-Teachers, guidance counselors, police departments, EMTs, librarians, youth workers, families, corrections officers, healthcare workers and anybody who interacts with the public can take this interactive, movement-centric training.
+Teachers, guidance counselors, police departments, correctional officers, EMTs, librarians, youth workers, families, healthcare workers and anybody who interacts with the public can take this interactive, movement-centric training.

 At the end of the eight-hour session, each particpant receives a certificate and becomes part of the 1 million Americans who are “first aiders.”

 Bring This Training To Your Organization

 We can collaborate with you to schedule a Mental Health First Aid training.
 We are also happy to help you to develop a projected budget—or to collaborate with you to find organizational grant funding.

 Call us at 978.968.1736 or email us.

 < Haverhill Open Houses | New Year's Resolutions: Making Your 2017 Health Changes Stick >